Hypergeometric distribution: Combinatorial identities

+Note that we are interested in the probability of $k$ successes in $n$ draws without replacement, since the probability of success on each trial is not the same, as the size of the remaining population changes as we remove each marble.
+Keep in mind not to confuse with the binomial distribution, which describes the probability of $k$ successes in $n$ draws with replacement.

 Properties

 Working example

 The classical application of the hypergeometric distribution is sampling without replacement.
 Think of an urn with two colors of marbles, red and green.
-Define drawing a green marble as a success and drawing a red marble as a failure (analogous to the binomial distribution).
-If the variable N describes the number of all marbles in the urn (see contingency table below) and K describes the number of green marbles, then N − K corresponds to the number of red marbles.
-In this example, X is the random variable whose outcome is k, the number of green marbles actually drawn in the experiment.
+Define drawing a green marble as a success and drawing a red marble as a failure.
+Let N describe the number of all marbles in the urn (see contingency table below) and K describe the number of green marbles, then N − K corresponds to the number of red marbles.
+Now, standing next to the urn, you close your eyes and draw n marbles without replacement.
+Define X as a random variable whose outcome is k, the number of green marbles drawn in the experiment.
 This situation is illustrated by the following contingency table:

-Now, assume (for example) that there are 5 green and 45 red marbles in the urn.
+Indeed, we are interested in calculating the probability of drawing k green marbles in n draws, given that there are K green marbles out of a total of N marbles.
+For this example, assume that there are 5 green and 45 red marbles in the urn.
 Standing next to the urn, you close your eyes and draw 10 marbles without replacement.
 What is the probability that exactly 4 of the 10 are green?
-Note that although we are looking at success/failure, the data are not accurately modeled by the binomial distribution, because the probability of success on each trial is not the same, as the size of the remaining population changes as we remove each marble.

 This problem is summarized by the following contingency table: